magento/devdocs/guides/v2.3/graphql/queries/customer-cart.md

 title: customerCart query
 ---

 The `customerCart` query returns the active cart for the logged-in customer.
 If the cart does not exist, the query creates one.
 The customer's authorization token must be specified in the header of the call.

-The `customerCart` query differs from the `cart` query in the following ways:

--  It must be run on behalf of a logged-in customer.
+The `customerCart` query differs from the `cart` query in that it must be run on behalf of a logged-in customer.
 You cannot run this query on behalf of a guest.

--  It returns the `cart_id` attribute.
+You can define the query to return the `cart_id` attribute.
 You can use the value of the `cart_id` attribute as the `destination_cart_id` input parameter in the `mergeCarts` mutation.
-The `mergeCarts` mutation provides the ability to merge a guest cart with the logged-in customer's cart.
+(The `mergeCarts` mutation provides the ability to merge a guest cart with the logged-in customer's cart.)

+{: .bs-callout-tip }
-By knowing the value of the logged-in customer's cart ID, you can support the use case of allowing the customer to start an order on one device and complete it on another.
+If you know the value of the logged-in customer's cart ID, you can allow the customer to start an order on one device and complete it on another.

 ## Syntax